emilyjspencer/Notes/AlgorithmsDatastructures/README.md

 Mostly interested in the first two

 * The execution of different implementations can be timed.
-However, calculating this can be problematic. why?
+However, calculating this can be problematic.
+Why?

 * Different machines record different times for the same implementation
 * The same machine can records different times for the same implementation